kaby76/Trash/readme.md

 [![Build](https://github.com/kaby76/Domemtech.Trash/workflows/CI/badge.svg)](https://github.com/kaby76/Domemtech.Trash/actions?query=workflow%3ACI)

+**Status: The toolset is undergoing a large rewrite due to the way parse trees are represented.
+Most tools are currently not being built in CI except for trdelete, trgen, trinsert, trparse, trrename, trreplace, trsponge, trtext, trtokens, trtree, trwdog, trxgrep, trxml, and trxml2.
+The current release 18.2 still contains all tools.
+The new parse trees diverge slightly from the Antlr4 data structures in that there is no longer a token and char stream.
+All text is hanged directly off the parse tree, which allows for much, much faster tree rewriting.**

 Trash is a collection of ~40 command-line tools to analyze and transform Antlr parse trees and grammars.
 The toolkit can: generate a parser application for an Antlr4 grammar for any target and any OS; analyze the